eclipse-langium/langium-website/content/docs/configuration-services.md

 * Services to handle document and syntax validation.

 ## Customization
 The entry point to services customization is found in the `src/language-server/...-module.ts` file, where '...' is the name of your language.
-There, you can register new services or override the default implementation of services.
-Langium implements the *Inversion of Control* pattern via *Dependency Injection* which promotes loosely-coupled architecture, maintainability and extensibility.
+There, you can register new services, or override the default implementation of services.
+Langium implements the *Inversion of Control* pattern via *Dependency Injection*, which promotes loosely-coupled architectures, maintainability, and extensibility.

 For the following sections, we will use the [arithmetics example](https://github.com/langium/langium/tree/main/examples/arithmetics) to describe the procedure for adding or replacing services.
-Note that all notation containing *Arithmetics* should be understood as being specific to the language named *Arithmetics* and should be replaced with your own language name.
+Note that all names prefixed with *Arithmetics* should be understood as being specific to the language named *Arithmetics*, and in your project those services' names will be prefixed with your own language name.

 ### Adding New Services
-To add services which are not implemented by default by Langium, we first need to edit the type `ArithmeticsAddedService`.
+To add services which are not available by default in Langium, e.g. application specific ones, we first need to edit the type `ArithmeticsAddedService`.
 A language with no added services would have the type `ArithmeticsAddedService` declared as:
 ```Typescript
 export type ArithmeticsAddedServices = {}